 Deeply committed to the revitalization of his hometown, Dr. Mukkamala returned to Flint after completing his residency at Loyola University Medical Center in Chicago in 2000.
 Today, he shares an office with his wife, Nita Kulkarni, MD, an obstetrician-gynecologist.
-Together, they have been part of the city’s revitalization, including demonstrating their dedication to Flint, in 2012 they established the Endowed Health Professions Scholarships at the University of Michigan, Flint.
+Together, they have been part of the city’s revitalization, including demonstrating their dedication to Flint by establishing the Endowed Health Professions Scholarships at the University of Michigan, Flint, in 2012.

 Outside of medicine, Dr. Mukkamala enjoys tinkering with his car collection and spending time with family that includes twin sons, Deven and Nikhil, who are currently in college at the University of Chicago and University of Michigan, respectively.